Informfully/Documentation/docs/source/recommenders.rst

 This documentation provides an outline and tutorial on how to use `Informfully Recommenders <https://github.com/Informfully/Recommenders>`_.
 We recommend you start getting familiar with the underlying data first.
 To do so, we prepared two overview pages.
-Please see the `collection overview <https://informfully.readthedocs.io/en/latest/compass.html>`_ for details on how to retrieve the relevant user/item IDs.
+Please see the `article and item ID overview page <https://informfully.readthedocs.io/en/latest/compass.html>`_ for details on how to access and retrieve the relevant user/item IDs used in this tutorial.
-The details on how to store items and their properties are documented in the `item overview <https://informfully.readthedocs.io/en/latest/items.html>`_.
+The IDs ted in the .

 .. note::

   This tutorial outlines the `Informfully Recommenders <https://github.com/Informfully/Recommenders>`_ repository.
-  It can be used in combination with the Informfully platfrom or in a stand-alone component.
+  It can be used in combination with the Informfully platfrom or in a stand-alone fashion.
+  You can skip this introduction here for creating recommendations and go directly to the `item overview <https://informfully.readthedocs.io/en/latest/items.html>`_ to look at how entries must be stored.
-  You can skip to the `relevant documentation <https://informfully.readthedocs.io/en/latest/recommendations.html>`_ on how to forward recommendation lists to the Informfully front end if you are using your own recommender system.
+  Afterwards, see the `relevant documentation <https://informfully.readthedocs.io/en/latest/recommendations.html>`_ on how to forward your item lists to the Informfully front end if you are using your own recommender system.

 Pipeline Overview
 -----------------